Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Korean War Veterans Memorial

 Although I was there in winter, the weather didn’t oblige me with any snow for my own Korean War Veterans Memorial photo.
-As with most of my travel photos, I like to look at the images other people shoot to get some ideas before I visit a place.
+As with most of my travel photos, I like to look at other people’s images to get some ideas before visiting a place.

 To be honest, I didn’t find many that impressed me.
 They also didn’t capture the spirit evoked by the Korean War Veterans Memorial.
 Even though I wasn’t alive during the Korean War, I grew up with stories about it.

 They never told us any gory war stories, but you could occasionally see a grimace if we got too close to a sensitive subject.
 Instead, these veterans brought the lessons they learned from their military experience and conveyed them to the Scouts so we could benefit from their experience – without the need to go to war.

 I admired those men.
 Still do.
 Some were combat engineers.
 Some were infantry.
 They all did their tours of service, but then they came home to live a family life and do their job as a plumber, mechanic or shipping clerk.

 Those memories guided the way I decided to process this image.
 I didn’t have a “look” in mind as much as I had a “feeling” that I wanted to convey.
-Maybe next Winter I’ll go back to see how it looks in the frost & snow.
+Maybe next Winter, I’ll go back to see how it looks in the frost & snow.

 Want to learn more about Travel Photography?
 Click below to check out more Travel Photography articles.